This site explores the contours of Christian belief and its development through centuries of tradition.

 Examining Catholic Redemptive Suffering In Light Of Scripture

-Scripture does not bring together our pain and suffering with the shed blood of Christ in the manner of making atonement.
-It only speaks of His blood in the context of His suffering for our sins (Hebrews 9:26-28; 13:12; 1 John 1:7; Revelation 5:9).
-He alone took that burden from us.
-Any other atoning work is thus rendered unnecessary.
-There is nothing we can offer that has redemptive significant for ourselves or other people.
-Psalm 49:7 tells us that, "No one can redeem the life of another or give to God a ransom for them."
+Nowhere in Scripture is our pain and suffering said to be brought together with the shed blood of Christ to make atonement.
+The New Testament speaks of His blood only in the context of His suffering for our sins (Hebrews 9:26-28; 13:12; 1 John 1:7; Revelation 5:9).
+He alone took that burden from us, rendering any other potential atoning work unnecessary.
+Psalm 49:7 tells us, "No one can redeem the life of another or give to God a ransom for them."

-Regarding the text from 2 Corinthians, hardship for preaching the gospel resulted in it being shared and exemplified to the Christians dwelling at Corinth.
-Suffering can produce comfort and hope in God, which can be shared with other people.
-This is not a matter of our sufferings carrying meritorious value in Christ.
+2 Corinthians refers to hardship for preaching the gospel, which resulted in it being shared and exemplified to the Christians in Corinth.
+Suffering can produce comfort and hope in God, as one can relate to the situations of other people.
+This does not imply that our sufferings carry meritorious value in Christ.

-The idea of participation in the redemptive work of Christ through our temporal sufferings is nothing more than arrogant thinking from the mind of the natural man.
-This man cannot comprehend the beauty and power of God's grace.
+The idea of participating in the redemptive work of Christ through our temporal sufferings is a misunderstanding.
+It fails to grasp the beauty and power of God's grace.
 Every religion on this earth is unable to receive the totality of God's kindness.
-To lost souls, the Lord Jesus Christ is just not enough.
+To lost souls, the Lord Jesus Christ is simply not enough.

 Thursday, August 6, 2020